peteroupc/html3dutil/doc/H3DU.TextureLoader.md

 ### H3DU.TextureLoader#loadAndMapTexture(texture, context) <a id='H3DU.TextureLoader_H3DU.TextureLoader_loadAndMapTexture'></a>

-Loads the textures referred to in an array of URLs and uploads their texture data to a WebGL context.
+Loads the texture referred to in an array of URLs and uploads its texture data to a WebGL context.

 #### Parameters